datascientistasociety/ServiceManual/Policies/FundingPlan.md

 Anyone who does not pay the dues within 90 days is purged from the role.

-Registrants are asked to declared whether they will be AUTHENTICATED members or CONTRIBUTING, who are allies who are donating for whatever reason, but not paying annual dues.
+Registrants are asked to declared whether they will be regular members or CONTRIBUTING, who are allies who are donating for whatever reason, but not paying annual dues.
 Contributors are an excellent source for Meetup dues for those who cannot afford them (i.e., out of work)

 Meetup charges a processing fee according to a schedule.

 This private meetup group is configured so that transactions submitted through Meetup are transparent.

 ### Expected Dues
 We believe we have 300 members.
-At the current engagement standard, we aim for 30 authenticated members.
+At the current engagement standard, we aim for 30 regular members.
 30 members * $50 = $1500

 We do not know how much in contributions we will receive.